 The little honeybee is such a hard worker and at the moment honey bees all over the world are having a hard time.
-It has been well documented that the health and numbers of both honey bees and many native bee species is under threat.
+It has been well documented that the health and numbers of both honey bees and many native bee species are under threat.
 Worldwide the honeybee is under attack from bee pests, varroa mite and diseases.

-In New Zealand we also now have varroa – this is a tiny mite that attaches to the honeybee, if left untreated the bee hive dies out.
+In New Zealand we also now have varroa – this is a tiny mite that attaches to the honeybee, if left untreated the beehive dies out.
 Beekeepers worldwide use control systems that kill the mite but leaves the bee safe and protected, and the honey pure.

 Overseas there is also another problem that has not reached New Zealand yet and that is Colony Collapse Disorder.
 The bees mysteriously desert their hive.
 At the moment researchers do not know exactly what causes CCD but many believe that factors contributing to the problem include viruses, mites, chemical exposure and poor nutrition from lack of pollen sources.